A frightening account of giving birth in a remote village

-Today, Marcelo is 19 months old.
-Judite is hopeful about her son’s future, but she is still learning from Odete and the workshops supported by ChildFund in her community.
+Today, Marcelo is 19-months-old.
+Judite is hopeful about her son’s future, and she is continuing to learn more about child health from Odete and the workshops supported by ChildFund in her community.

 Odete has been monitoring Marcelo’s growth since he was born, and recently discovered that he was at risk of becoming malnourished.
 She encouraged Judite to attend the nutrition workshops in their village.